DBMaestroDev/example-ado-pipelines/README.md

 ## 12. Test

-1. Push a commit to `example-ado-source-control` with a message such as: `v1.0.2; TaskID: TASK-42`
+1. Using DBmaestro Source Control application, commit to `example-ado-source-control` with a message such as: `v1.0.2; TaskID: TASK-42`
 2. Confirm the orchestrator starts, the Build stage extracts `TASK-42`, and pipeline 59 is queued.
 3. Check pipeline 59's run and confirm it succeeded before proceeding.
 4. At the Integration pre-approval gate, approve the pending check in the ADO UI (Pipelines → the run → the pending environment approval).